Rhea County woman claims USPS is not honoring her mail delivery request

+The USPS overhaul bill would overhaul the US Postal Service's finances and allow the agency to modernize its service.

 "They'll tell me they're coming this, that, and the third.
-But, I never see them ever," Angelia said.
+But I never see them, ever," she said.

 Cooke said she received a doctors approval note that she gave the local post office in Dayton, Tennessee.

-"My heart when I get up, it makes my heartrate go up which is an issue with me breathing," Angelia said.
+"My heart when I get up, it makes my heartrate go up which is an issue with me breathing," Cooke said.

 It's a task that leaves her without medication for long periods of time.